An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Exploring the Loss Landscape

 \subsection{Sharpness}

-As discussed earlier, the flatness of the minima can be estimated based upon the magnitude of eigenvalues of $\nabla^2f(x)$.
+As discussed earlier, the flatness of the minima can be estimated based upon the magnitude of eigenvalues of $\nabla^2L(w)$.
 However, computing these eigenvalues is computationally expensive.
 Therefore, \cite{keskar2016large} introduces a sensitivity measure, termed \textit{sharpness metric}, as a computationally feasible alternative to computing eigenvalues.
-The sharpness metric estimates the flatness by computing the maximum value of the function $f$ in a constrained neighborhood around the minima.
+The sharpness metric estimates the flatness by computing the maximum value of the loss function $L$ in a constrained neighborhood around the minima.
 Given that the maximization process can be inaccurate, \cite{keskar2016large} suggests performing maximization in a random subspace $\mathbb{R}^p$ of the entire parameter space $\mathbb{R}^n$, specified by a projection matrix $A\in \mathbb{R}^{n\times p}$.
 For our experiments, we randomly sample our matrix $A$ and set $p=100$ as in \citet{keskar2016large}.
-The neighborhood maximization region ($C_\epsilon$) is defined as:
+The neighborhood maximization region ($C_\epsilon$) is defined as

-where $A^+$ is the pseudo inverse of $A$, $x$ is the parameter vector and $\epsilon$ is a hyperparameter controlling the size of the neighborhood.
-Formally, the sharpness metric is defined as follows:
+where $A^+$ is the pseudo inverse of $A$, $w$ is the parameter vector and $\epsilon$ is a hyperparameter controlling the size of the neighborhood.
+Formally, the sharpness metric is defined as follows

-where $f(x)$ denotes the loss value with parameters $x$.
-According to \citet{keskar2016large}, the sharpness metric is closely related to the spectrum $\nabla^2f(x)$, therefore acts as a proxy measure for $\lambda_1^{max}$ in Equation~\ref{eq:forgetting_bound}.
+where $L(w)$ denotes the loss function with parameters $w$.
+According to \citet{keskar2016large}, the sharpness metric is closely related to the spectrum $\nabla^2L(w)$, therefore acts as a proxy measure for $\lambda_1^{max}$ in Equation~\ref{eq:forgetting_bound}.
 After training on each task, we evaluate the minimum reached by the model for its sharpness (alternatively flatness).
 We average the sharpness values across all tasks in a given task sequence and report the mean and standard deviation across 5 random task orderings.
+In Appendix~\ref{sec:impldetails}, we provide implementation details about the sharpness metric.

-In Table \ref{tab:sharpness}, we report sharpness values for ResNet-18 on 5-dataset-CV, Split CIFAR-50/CIFAR-100 for $\epsilon \in \{5e^{-4}, 1e^{-3}\}$ and DistilBERT on 5-dataset-NLP and Split YahooQA datasets for $\epsilon \in \{5e^{-5}, 1e^{-4}\}$.
-We see that for all datasets, the average sharpness value for the pre-trained initialized models is significantly lower than for the randomly initialized models, validating the relative flatness of the task minima in the case of pre-trained models.
-In Appendix~\ref{sec:sharpness_appd}, we provide implementation details about sharpness metric.
+In Table \ref{tab:sharpness}, we report sharpness values for ResNet-18 on 5-dataset-CV, Split CIFAR-50/CIFAR-100 for $\epsilon \in \{5e^{-4}, 1e^{-3}\}$ and DistilBERT on 5-dataset-NLP and Split YahooQA data sets for $\epsilon \in \{5e^{-5}, 1e^{-4}\}$.
+We see that for all data sets, \textit{the average sharpness value for the pre-trained initialized models is significantly lower than for the randomly initialized models, validating the relative flatness of the task minima in the case of pre-trained models}.